Selecting a language will automatically trigger the translation of the page content.

 In 2004

-You have the right to loyalty allowance if you meet the following conditions:
+You are entitled to a loyalty allowance if you meet the following conditions

-• You have completed at least 20 years of service (15 years if your operational disability has been medically recognised)
+• You have completed at least 20 years of service (15 years if your operational disability has been medically recognized)

-• You are up to date on your pension insurance contribution
+• You are up to date with your pension insurance contribution

 The loyalty allowance is paid only once a year.

-The amount of the allowance differs depending on the number of years of service performed.
+The amount of the allowance differs depending on the number of years of service.

 Tableau - Amount based on number of years of service